Last Updated on January 15, 2026 by Maged kamel

 Another solved problem for the Newton-Raphson method for root extraction: find the roots of x^3-3x-5=0.

-1- starting by the initial point x0=3.00.
+1- starting from the initial point x0=3.00.

-First, we try to find that root value by plotting the curve by plugging different values of x for example starting from 0 to 3.0 and negative values from x= -0.50 to -4.00.
+First, we try to find that root value by plotting the curve by plugging different values of x,, for example, starting from 0 to 3.0 and negative values from x= -0.50 to -4.00.

 2-Get f(x0=3) and f'(x0=3) f (x) is =x^3-3x-5=0 and f'(x) = 3*x^2-3.